the-lost-boys/advent-of-code-2019/README.md

 - Create a folder for the day
 - Copy "example_deps.edn" into the daily folder as "deps.edn"
+- Copy "example_makefile" into the daily folder as "Makefile"
-- Create a file for your solution eg. greg.clj (don't clobber other people's work)
+- Create a file for your solution eg. greg_main.clj (don't clobber other people's work)
 - Run "clojure -R:nREPL -m nrepl.cmdline"